-2. Collection of money

-Daily banking reconciliations and cash handling/receipting

-2.2.1 The daily banking sheet prepared each morning as part of the banking process is not signed by Moderate

-the preparer nor is there evidence of independent review.

-Custody and security of money

-Physical Security of Cash AND AND ADDRESS OF THE PARTY OF

-3.2.1 Suggestions for enhancements to improve security of cash takings across various Shire controlled Moderate

-sites.

-Petty Cash Reconciliation

-3.2.2 Minor variances identified when completing petty cash counts at cash collection sites operated Low

-by the Shire.

-k a Maintenance and security of financial records

-2 4 Business Continuity Plan 14.4

-1.2.1 The Shire does not currently have a Business Continuity Plan.
-Moderate

-Interim Rates

-1.2.2 Interim rate notices not issued throughout the year on a timely basis by the Shire when Landgate Low

-updates the property valuation.

-Terminated Employees Network Access

-.2.3 There is no formal procedure in place to ensure network access is disabled for terminated Low

-employees.

-Accounting for municipal or trust transactions

-Ne h ave no findings to raise in respect to accounting for municipal or trust transactions.

-Authorisation for incurring liabilities and making payments

-Tenders, Purchases and Payments

-5.2.1 Moderate

-with

-Store and Fuel Cards

-5.2.2 There is no documented "Terms of Use Agreement" in place with Shire employee's allocated Moderate

-0.745 store and / or fuel cards.
-100000000000000000000000000000000000000

-Credit Card Usage Agreement

-5.2.3 Moderate

-document. ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Maintenance of payroll, stock control and costing records

-Final I kaona Analysis -

-7.2.1 Further enhancement of the Shire's fuel usage analysis is recommended.
-Moderate

-Payroll Exceptions

-.2.2 Our testing identified exceptions where payroll procedures had not been complied with.
-Moderate

-Excessive Leave Balances

-7.2.3 A TOTAL CONTROL OF THE STATE OF Low

-- TI. balances.
-20000

-Preparation of budgets, budget reviews, accounts and reports required by the Act or the Regulations

-Pick Management Policy

-3.2.1 Review of current Risk Management Policy to ensure compliance with current risk standard.
+Collection of money Daily banking reconcilia itions and cash handling/receipting .2. prepared each morning as part of the banking process is not signed by evidence of independent review.
+Moderate Custody and security of mon • Physical Security of Cas · 3.2. ments to improve security of cash takings across various Shire controlled Moderate 3.2.
+Petty Cash Reconciliation Minor variances identified by the Shire. on ed when completing petty cash counts at cash collection sites operated Low 4.
+Maintenance and security of financial records Rusiness Continuity Pla A CONTRACTOR OF THE CONTRACTOR 4.2. ently have a Business Continuity Plan.
+Moderate 4.2. updates the property va Low 4.2.
+Terminated Employees There is no formal proceed employees.
+Network Access dure in place to ensure network access is disabled for terminated Low 5.
+Accounting for municipal or rust transactions We pect to accounting for municipal or trust transactions.
+6. abilities and making payments Tenders, Purchases and AND TO SELECT AND THE 6.2. .1 Our testing identified ex with. ceptions where tender and payment procedures had not been complied Moderate Store and Fuel Cards 6.2. .2 There is no documented store and / or fuel cards Credit Card Usage Agree Moderate 6.2. not required to sign a 'user agreement' or 'policy acknowledgement' Moderate 7.
+Maintenance of payroll, stoc k control and costing records 7.0 , Fuel Usage Analysis Mada 7.2. .1 Further enhancement o f the Shire's fuel usage analysis is recommended.
+Moderate 7.2. .2 Payroll Exceptions Our testing identified ex Excessive Leave Balance ceptions where payroll procedures had not been complied with.
+Moderate 7.2. balances. accrual indicated instances where employees had excessive leave Low 8.
+Preparation of budgets, budg et reviews, accounts and reports required by the Act or the Regulations 8.2. .1 Risk Management Police Review of current Risk N y Management Policy to ensure compliance with current risk standard.
 Low